 - You have until the final working day in April of the following year to file reimbursement requests with the Benefits Office for services received in the year of the spending account.

 - Any funds pledged to a spending account, for which eligible expenses are not incurred by December 31, will be forfeited.
-This program is not a “Medical Spending Account” program where a balance can be carried over.
+This program is not a “Health Spending Account” program where a balance can be carried over.

 - If money is requested for the purchase of a product which is subsequently returned, or the order for the product is cancelled, then the money received by the employee must be returned to the University to be credited to the employee’s Flexible Spending Account.
 The funds may be used for other appropriate purposes for that year.
 Failure to return funds to the University in these situations is a violation of University policies and IRS regulations.
 Abuse of the Flexible Spending Account program will result in disciplinary action against the employee including possible termination, reporting of taxable income to the IRS and/or criminal charges for theft.